cube-js/cube/guides/real-time-dashboard/content/2a_cubejs_backend_with_bigquery.md

 ```

 Now, we need to configure credentials to access BigQuery.
 Cube.js uses
 environment variables to manage database credentials.
-To connect to BigQuery we need to set two
-variables `CUBEJS_DB_BQ_PROJECT_ID` and `CUBEJS_DB_BQ_KEY_FILE`.
+To connect to BigQuery, we need to set two variables: `CUBEJS_DB_BQ_PROJECT_ID` and `CUBEJS_DB_BQ_KEY_FILE`.

-The first one is simply your project ID, which your can copy from the lift of
+The first one is simply your project ID, which you can copy from the lift of
 your projects.
 The `CUBEJS_DB_BQ_KEY_FILE` variable should point to the [Service
 Account Key
 File](https://cloud.google.com/bigquery/docs/authentication/service-account-file).
-To get this file you need to create a new service account on IAM -> Service accounts page.
+To get this file, you need to create a new service account on IAM -> Service accounts page.
 Add **BigQuery Data Viewer** and **BigQuery Job User** roles to this service account and then generate a new key file.
-Download it and place into `real-time-dashboard` folder.
+Download it and place it into the `real-time-dashboard` folder.

-Your `real-time-dashboard/.env` file should look like following.
+Your `real-time-dashboard/.env` file should look like the following.

 ```bash
 CUBEJS_DB_BQ_PROJECT_ID=cubejs-examples